-- (iv) Educational loans: Educational loans include loans and advances granted to only individuals for educational purposes up to Rs.
+- (iii) Micro Credit: As per the details given in para 3.1 of Section I. - (iv) Educational loans: Educational loans include loans and advances granted to only individuals for educational purposes up to Rs.
 10 lakh for studies in India and Rs.
-20 lakh for studies abroad, and do not include those granted to institutions. - (v) Housing loans: Loans up to Rs.
-20 lakh to individuals for purchase/construction of dwelling unit per family (excluding loans granted by banks to their own employees) and loans given for repairs to the damaged dwelling units of families up to Rs.
+20 lakh for studies abroad, and do not include those granted to institutions.
+Loans granted to educational institutions will be eligible to be classified as priority sector advances under micro and small (service) enterprises, provided they satisfy the provisions of MSMED Act, 2006 - (v) Housing loans: Loans up to Rs.
+25 lakh to individuals for purchase/construction of dwelling unit per family (excluding loans granted by banks to their own employees) and loans given for repairs to the damaged dwelling units of families up to Rs.
 1 lakh in rural and semi-urban areas and up to Rs.
 2 lakh in urban and metropolitan areas.